-- if he remembered before reciting Hashem's name at the conclusion of the the Brachah of R'faeinu, he recites Aneinu immediately, and then repeats the Brachah of R'faeinu; - if he already concluded the Brachah of R'faenu, he recites Anenu in the Brachah of Sh'ma Kolenu, and concludes the Brachah with a double conclusion; i.e. Ha'one B'eit Tzarah V'shomeah Tefillah: - if he already concluded the Brachah of Sh'ma Kolenu, he recites Anenu as a separate Brachah immediately after the Brachah of Sim Shalom.
+- if he remembered before reciting Hashem's name at the conclusion of the - if he already concluded the Brachah of R'faenu, he recites Anenu in the Brachah

+- of Sh'ma Kolenu, and concludes the Brachah with a double conclusion; i.e. Ha'one B'eit Tzarah V'shomeah Tefillah; - if he already concluded the Brachah of Sh'ma Kolenu, he recites Anenu as a separate Brachah immediately after the Brachah of Sim Shalom.